networkspore/Netnotes/Getting-started.md

 So that the shade plugin will skip all of the secure files.

-In order to build your jar you should now be able to run from the command line,
+You should now be able to run:

 mvn package

-when you are at the root of your project directory.
+From a terminal, that's in your projects root directory.

 This will build a .jar file and place it in a target folder at the root of your project. (if all goes well)